-Day 1: Westside
+Day 1: Na Pali Coast

 Day 2: North Shore

-Day 3: South Shore
+Day 4: South Shore

-One of my favorite detours?
-The Tree Tunnel, which is made up of a mile-long stretch of eucalyptus trees that formed a natural canopy over the road and can be seen on the way from Lihue to Poipu on highway 520.
+Make a detour to The Tree Tunnel, which is made up of a mile-long stretch of eucalyptus trees that formed a natural canopy over the road and can be seen on the way from Lihue to Poipu on highway 520.

-Where To Stay
+Where To Stay In Kauai

 The drier South Shore (Koloa, Poipu, and Lawai), the rainy North Shore (Princeville and Hanalei, and Kilauea), and the East Coast (Kapaa, Wailua, and Lihue), are the popular spots to stay on Kauai, where you’re close to either sandy southern beaches, the rugged coastline of the north or the bustling country seat on the east side.
 Here’s some mid-range to luxury choices in these three areas.